International academic benchmarking · Ages 6–17

 02

-Your child takes 4 tests
+Your child takes 4 adaptive tests

 60 questions across four subjects, taken at home at their own pace.
 Each question adapts — harder for correct answers, easier for wrong ones.